Envirometrix/PredictiveSoilMapping/01-Introduction.md

 empirical and knowledge-based *soil-landscape paradygm* [@Hudson2000SSSAJ].
-In PSM, a wide variety of statistical, and machine learning, models have been used to capture and apply the soil-landscape paradigm in a quantitative and optimal fashion:
+In PSM, a wide variety of statistical, and machine learning, models have been used to capture and apply the soil-landscape paradigm in a quantitative and optimal fashion using the CLORPT model:

 \begin{equation}
 S = f (cl, o, r, p, t)